-7. An example of is being presented with some combination of username, password, token, smart card, or biometrics when logging on to a network and then being authorized or denied access by the system.

-- A. Physical access controls

-- B. Logical access controls

-- C. Group membership policy

-- D. The Biba integrity model

-- E. None of the above

-- 8. The primary use of biometrics is in recognition of anonymous subjects.

-- A. True

-- B. False

-- 9. Which of the following is an example of a formal model of access control?

-- A. Discretionary access control (DAC)

-- B. Mandatory access control (MAC)

-- C. Nondiscretionary access control

-- D. The Clark-Wilson integrity model

-- E. All of the above

-- 10. Physical access, security bypass, and eavesdropping are examples of how access controls can be .

-- A. Stolen

-- B. Compromised

-- C. Audited

-- D. Authorized

-- 11. Challenges to access control include which of the following?

-- A. Laptop loss

-- B. Exploiting hardware

-- C. Eavesdropping

-- D. Exploiting applications

-- E. All of the above

-- 12. The process of an owner of a resource determining the access and changing permissions as needed is known as .

-- A. Mandatory access control (MAC)

-- B. Discretionary access control (DAC)

-- C. Nondiscretionary access control

-- D. Content-dependent access control

-- E. Role-based access control

-- 13. The security kernel enforces access control of computer systems.

-- A. True

-- B. False

-- 14. When it comes to privacy, organizations are concerned about which of the following?

-- A. Liability in harassment suits

-- B. Skyrocketing losses from employee theft

-- C. Productivity losses from employees shopping or performing other nonwork-related tasks online

-- D. All of the above

-Chapter 7 Cryptography
+buildings or gated par king lots.

+A. True

+B. False

+is being presented with some ame, password, token, smart card, or ing on to a network and then being access by the system.

+A. Physical access controls

+B. Logical access controls

+C. Group membership policy

+D. The Biba integrity model

+E. None of the above

+8. The primary use of biometrics is in recognition of anonymous subjects.

+A. True

+B. False

+9. Which of the following is an example of a formal model of access control?

+A. Discretionary access control (DAC)

+B. Mandatory access control (MAC)

+C. Nondiscretionary access control

+D. The Clark-Wilson integrity model

+E. All of the above

+10. Physical access, security bypass, and eavesdropping are examples of how access controls can be

+A. Stolen

+B. Compromised

+C. Audited

+D. Authorized

+11. Challenges to access control include which of the following?

+A. Laptop loss

+B. Exploiting hardware

+C. Eavesdropping

+D. Exploiting applications

+E. All of the above

+12. The process of an owner of a resource determining the access and changing permissions as needed is known as . . .
+A. Mandatory access control (MAC) B. Discretionary access control (DAC) C. Nondiscretionary access control D. Content-dependent access control E. Role-based access control 13.
+The security kernel enforces access control of computer systems.
+A. True B. False 14.
+When it comes to privacy, organizations are concerned about which of the following?
+A. Liability in harassment suits B. Skyrocketing losses from employee theft C. Productivity losses from employees shopping or performing other nonwork-related tasks online D. All of the above

+Cryptography